 The frequency that the collected dirt is to be washed from the unit depends upon the type and amount of dirt in the air to be cleaned.
-Dirt which is greasy in nature tends to harden after collection and should be washed away often.
+Dirt, which is greasy in nature, tends to harden after collection and should be washed away often.
 Likewise, units operating under extremely heavy dirt loads should be washed more often as a large build-up of collected material will have a tendency to "blow-off" if permitted to remain on the collecting elements for long periods of time.
-In that the type and amount of dirt varies geographically (and from one location to another in any given area) it is recommended to start operation with a washing frequency of at least once a week.
-This schedule may then be altered as needed after visual examinations of the collected material contained on the ionizing-collecting cells.
-Daily washing is not unusual for units operating on heavy welding fume, kitchen exhaust hoods or similar applications.
+In that the type and amount of dirt varies geographically (and from one location to another in any given area) it is recommended to start operation with a washing frequency of at least once a month.
+This schedule may then be altered as needed after visual examinations of the collected material contained on the ionizingcollecting cells.